 Finally, Mexican architect Tatiana Bilbao conceived a wonderful architectural totem for “Vertical City”, a collection of 16-foot-tall models that reinterpret the famous competition brief for the Chicago Tribune newspaper’s iconic tower.
 Comprising modules designed by numerous American and Mexican studios, the tower reads as a vibrant stack of social and cultural entities representing the contemporary city.

 The trends identified here just scrape the surface of a global exhibition that is increasingly ambitious in both scale and theme in just its second iteration.
 However, many of the works on display prove that while architectural discourse may be complex, it need not be esoteric — and the Biennial is all the more enjoyable for that.

 The Chicago Architecture Biennial is open now through January 7, 2018, and is located at the Chicago Cultural Center with additional satellite exhibits.

-Top image: installation in the “Vertical City” exhibit in the Sidney R. Yates Hall; photograph by Paul Keskeys
+Top image: Installation in the “Vertical City” exhibit in Sidney R. Yates Hall; photograph by Paul Keskeys